 In addition to withBlock there are these function methods for updating the graphics:

 withText(x as Int, y as Int, text as String, foreground as Int, background as Int) returns BlockGraphics.
 If the text argument is more than one character long, the characters will be placed in successive blocks - wrapping onto the next line if necessary.
-(If the string is too long to fit, from the starting coordinates specified, you will get a run-time error).
+(If the string is too long to fit, from the starting coordinates specified, you will get a runtime error).

 withUnicode(x as Int, y as Int, unicode as Int, foreground as Int, background as Int) returns BlockGraphics is used to specify a single symbol/character using the Unicode value.